cseanburns/semantic_web_development/src/3b1-margins-borders-padding-sizing.md

 </html>
 ```

-Next, I increase the `margin` to demonstrate how it adjusts the spacing around the `<div>` element,
+Next, I add the `margin` property with a value of `2em` to demonstrate how it adjusts the spacing around the `<div>` element,
 pushing it away from adjacent elements.
-I use the `em` unit with a value of `2`.
 Since the default value of `em` is set by the browser to `16px`,
-the box will be offset from adjacent elements by 32 pixels on all four sides:
+using `2em` means the box will be offset from adjacent elements by 32 pixels on all four sides:

 ```
 div {